laeuler/readme-generator/readme-new.md

 # Installation

-`npm install`
+`type npm install after cloning the repo and navigating to the respective folder`

 # Usage

-navigate to the folder and type npm run start
+to invoke the application type npm run start

 # License